 This paper reports our investigation of an appropriate method, content analysis, for analysing 'ordinary language'.
 The paper also presents results of some initial analyses.
-We have already reported findings from an analyses of the data collected through the Repertory Grid Technique [14, 15].
+We have already reported findings from an analyses of the data collected through the Repertory Grid Technique [14-16].

 Content analysis is an unusual method for software engineering research.
-Also, we acknowledge the arguments and advice of Fenton, Pfleeger, Kitchenham and Glass (e.g. [16-20]) to document and improve our methods of analyses.
+Also, we acknowledge the arguments and advice of Fenton, Pfleeger, Kitchenham and Glass (e.g. [17-21]) to document and improve our methods of analyses.
 For these reasons, we direct a substantial amount of attention at discussing the method.
 This discussion emphasises:

-- That the investigation of ordinary language offers considerable potential for gaining insights into practitioners' and researchers' opinions. - That the analysis of ordinary language must address potentially significant difficulties. - That content analysis, as used here, is a method for identifying and classifying words and phrases used in ordinary written language. - That content analysis, as used here, is treated as an initial (although substantial) investigatory phase, producing classifications that are subsequently analysed by other means. - That content analysis is one method in a multi-method approach being used by the PPP project.
+- That the investigation of ordinary language offers considerable potential for gaining insights into practitioners' and researchers' opinions. - That the analysis of ordinary language must address potentially significant difficulties. - That content analysis, as used here, is a method for identifying and classifying words and phrases used in ordinary written and verbal language. - That content analysis, as used here, is treated as an initial (although substantial) investigatory phase, producing classifications that are subsequently analysed by other means.
+Content analysis can serve as one method in a multi-method approach.

 Two sets of analyses were conducted.
-In the first set of analyses, we analysed a transcription of a group discussion about SPI between developers within Company 2.
+In the first set of analyses, we analysed a transcription of a group discussion about SPI between developers within one company.
 In the second set of analyses, we analysed four published research papers on software process improvement.
-This second set of analyses is analyses of secondary data originally collected and analysed by other researchers.
-Overall, analysing two different types of communication allows us greater insight into the feasibility and desirability of using the content analysis of language to understand people's opinions of the software process.
-It may also act as a form of cross-validation, in that similar insights may be drawn from different types of data.
+Analysing two different types of communication allows us greater insight into the feasibility and desirability of using the content analysis of language to understand people's opinions of the software process.

-2 Ordinary language and content analysis
+2. Ordinary language and content analysis

 Because the content analysis of ordinary language is a novel approach to investigating the software process, we have looked outside of the software engineering research literature to gather advice on this approach.
-The main sources that we have drawn from are: Bromley's account of analysing ordinary language descriptions of personality [21]; Holsti's guide to content analysis as an approach to documentary research [22]; Strauss's handbook for qualitative analysis for social science [10]; and Miles and Huberman's sourcebook of qualitative data analysis [23].
+The main sources that we have drawn from are: Bromley's account of analysing ordinary language descriptions of personality [22]; Holsti's guide to content analysis as an approach to documentary research [23]; Strauss's handbook for qualitative analysis for social science [10]; and Miles and Huberman's sourcebook of qualitative data analysis [24].
 While each of these texts has its own particular focus, they all contribute important advice for analysing language.
-Additional work, such as that of Reddy [24] and Weber [25] would also be relevant were one to conduct a more exhaustive review of the literature.
+Additional work, such as that of Reddy [25] and Weber [26] would also be relevant were one to conduct a more exhaustive review of the literature.